tdongsi/tdongsi.github.io/source/_posts/Netezza/2015-12-09-netezza-cli.markdown

 The `nzload` command is used to move large volumes of data in to and out of Netezza.
 This is a very broad subject, and you can find all the details [here](http://www-01.ibm.com/support/knowledgecenter/SSULQD_7.2.0/com.ibm.nz.load.doc/c_load_overview.html?cp=SSULQD_7.2.0%2F5&lang=en).
-As a toy example, suppose you have the following data in the local Unix filesystem:
+As a toy example, suppose you have the following data in the local filesystem:

 ```
 -bash-4.1$ cat my_data.txt